KDE/kube/docs/design.md

 An action has:
 * an id (i.e. org.kube.actions.make-as-read)
-* an active state (a property for the UI to know when the action can be triggered, that changes depending on the context)
+* an ready state (a property for the UI to know when the action can be triggered, that changes depending on the context)
 * an action context, which contains everything the action needs to execute.
 * an icon
 * a name

 The action context contains the dataset the action works upon plus any additional information that is required.
 A mark-as-read action for instance only requires the mail-set to work on, while a tag-with action requires any entity (mail, event, ...) and a tag (unless there is one action per tag...).
-The action can, through property-binding, reevaluate its active state based on the currently set context that the UI continuously updates through property binding.
+The action can, through property-binding, reevaluate its ready state based on the currently set context that the UI continuously updates through property binding.
 Context objects can be shared by various actions.

+#### Pre-action handler
+A pre-action handler can be used to supply additional context information for the action to execute.
+This can be used to i.e. retrieve configuration information or resolve a user uid over ldap.

+An action can be executed if a set of available pre-action handlers plus the initially supplied informatin can complete the context so the target action-handler can be executed.

+#### Selecting action handlers out of candidates.
+It is possible that multiple action handlers are avialable for the same action, i.e. because different accounts supplied an action handler for the same action.
+In such a case it is necessary to select the right action handler based on the context.

+A simple criteria could be the currently selected account.

 #### Automatic action discovery
 While in many places explicit instantiation of actions is desirable, sometimes we may want to offer all available actions for a certain type.
 For this it should be possible to i.e. query for all actions that apply to a mail.
 That way it is possible to centrally add a new action that automatically becomes available everywhere.
 Note that this only works for actions that don't require an additional UI, since the components would have to embedd that somewhere.